pboling/debug_logging/README.md

 [🖇sponsor]: https://github.com/sponsors/pboling

-Unobtrusive, inheritable-overridable-configurable, drop-in debug logging, that won't leave a mess behind when it is time to remove it.
+Unobtrusive, inheritable-overridable-configurable, drop-in debug logging, instrumented via method decorators.
+Don't leave a mess behind when it is time to remove logging!
-Supports ActiveSupport::Notifications (thanks [@jgillson](https://github.com/jgillson)).
+Supports `ActiveSupport::Notifications` (thanks [@jgillson](https://github.com/jgillson)).
 Optional ActiveRecord callback-style hooks that you can decorate your methods with.
 Hooks logic was taken from the [`slippy_method_hooks` gem](https://github.com/guckin/slippy_method_hooks), (thanks [@guckin](https://github.com/guckin)), and prefaced with `debug_` for this implementation. `DebugLogging::Finalize` is lightly modified from [this stackoverflow answer](https://stackoverflow.com/a/34559282).

 ## What do I mean by "unobtrusive"?